 Typeerror module object is not callable (Solution):

 The Golden rule to fix this error is to invoke the respective python class or function in the place of the python module.
-This concept is the same for library python modules like NumPy, pandas, etc and custom develop python module.
+This concept is the same for library python modules like NumPy, pandas, etc and custom develop python modules.

 Case 1 : (Solved) Invoking 3rd party Modules as Function-